Guillermo Quiróz: Cleveland Indians

 On February 12, 2016, Quiróz signed a minor league contract with the Cleveland Indians that included an invitation to spring training.
 In 75 games for the Triple–A Columbus Clippers, he batted .264/.314/.447 with 11 home runs and 38 RBI.
 Quiróz elected free agency following the season on November 7.

 Quiróz re–signed with Cleveland on another minor league contract on November 21, 2016.
 He was released on March 31, 2017.

 Coaching career

 Quiróz was named a coach for the Triple-A Charlotte Knights for the 2019 season.

 In January 2020, he was named manager of the Kannapolis Cannon Ballers, the Single-A affiliate of the Chicago White Sox.

 Quiróz was named manager of the High-A affiliate, Winston-Salem Dash, for the 2023 season.
 On January 18, 2025, Quiróz was announced as the manager of the Birmingham Barons, Chicago's Double-A affiliate.
+On January 22, 2026, Quiróz was announced as Winston-Salem's new manager.

+On May 29, 2026, Quiróz was announced as manager of the Águilas del Zulia for the 2026–27 Venezuelan Professional Baseball League season, replacing Lipso Nava.